frg/SourceControlSyncer/README.md

 **NOTE: Any merge conflicts will be resolved by using the remote's changes**

-NOTE: This project will be converted to .NET Core as soon as a git library supports .NET Standard
+* This project will be converted to .NET Core as soon as a git library supports .NET Standard

 ## Console arguments